 If the name of a newspaper begins with “The,” this word is omitted.
 For American newspapers that are not well-known, a city name should be added along with the newspaper title (see below).
 Additionally, a state abbreviation may be added in parenthesis after the city name.

-News services, such as the Associated Press or the United Press International, are capitalized but not italicized.
+News services, such as the Associated Press or the United Press International, are capitalized but not italicized and often appear in the author position of the citation.

 Headlines may be capitalized using “headline style,” in which all major words are capitalized, or “sentence style,” in which only the first word and other proper nouns are capitalized.
 Although many major newspapers prefer sentence style,the CMS recommends headline style for consistency among various types of cited sources.